WHAT IS IT?

 Agmatine Sulfate is a biogenic amine derived from the amino acid L-Arginine.
 It occurs because of a process decarboxylation, a chemical reaction that releases carbon dioxide, removing a carbon atom for a carbon brain.
 As a result of this compound’s unique storage mechanism, Agmatine Sulfate possesses actions and abilities that its predecessors lack.

-Agmatine Sulfate is seen to have lasting benefits for those suffering from neuropathic pain as well as those recovering from or substance abuse in general.
+Agmatine Sulfate is seen to have lasting benefits for those suffering from neuropathic pain as well as those recovering from drug addiction or substance abuse in general.
 It is believed to be valuable as a preventative measure against potential stroke, and is widely used to improve and/or maintain overall cognitive health.
 Agmatine Sulfate is also known to repair neuro-damage caused by previous stroke.

 Some have touted it as a neuromodulator or neurotransmitter, effecting our metabolic pathways and a spectrum of activity in the brain.